OceanLabs/KITAssetsPickerController/README.md

-# CTAssetsPickerController
+# KITAssetsPickerController

 ## Introduction

-CTAssetsPickerController is a highly customisable iOS controller that allows picking multiple photos and videos from user's photo library.
+KITAssetsPickerController is a highly customisable iOS controller that allows picking multiple photos and videos from user's photo library.
 The usage and look-and-feel are just similar to UIImagePickerController.
 It uses **ARC** and requires **Photos** framework.

 ![Screenshot](Screenshot.png "Screenshot")
 ![Screenshot 2](Screenshot-2.png "Screenshot 2")